cake-contrib/Cake.Issues/input/docs/overview/features.md

 * [ReportIssuesToPullRequest] aliases for writing issues as comments to pull requests.
 * Support for reporting issues from multiple issue providers.
+* Support for passing custom issue filter routines in `ReportIssuesToPullRequestSettings.IssueFilters`.
+* Limit number of maximum issues to post globally or per issue provider by setting `ReportIssuesToPullRequestSettings.MaxIssuesToPostForEachIssueProvider` or `ReportIssuesToPullRequestSettings.MaxIssuesToPost`.
+* Returns all issues as provided by the issue providers and the issues reported to the pull request.

+Concrete pull request systems can implement optional capabilities which will provide the following functionality:

+* Filter by modified files ([BaseFilteringByModifiedFilesCapability])
   * Filtering issues to only those related to changed files in a pull request.
-* Support for passing custom issue filter routines in `ReportIssuesToPullRequestSettings.IssueFilters`.
+* Check commit ID ([BaseCheckingCommitIdCapability])
   * Skipping posting of issues if checked source code is outdated by setting `ReportIssuesToPullRequestSettings.CommitId`.
+* Support for discussion threads ([BaseDiscussionThreadsCapability])
   * Automatic resolving of issues fixed in subsequent commits.
   * Automatic reopening of still existing issues which are already closed on pull request.
   * Comparing issues by content to not rely on line numbers.
-* Limit number of maximum issues to post globally or per issue provider by setting `ReportIssuesToPullRequestSettings.MaxIssuesToPostForEachIssueProvider` or `ReportIssuesToPullRequestSettings.MaxIssuesToPost`.
-* Returns all issues as provided by the issue providers and the issues reported to the pull request.

 # Supported Issue Providers